 Mixed Role-playing/Combat event

-Second, as soon as you get access, have a read through the Games Mechanics and Monstering sections of these boards.
-A lot of questions you may have will be found here.
+Secondly, as soon as you get access to the CP forums, have a read through the Games Mechanics and Monstering sections there.
+A lot of answers to the questions you may have will be found there.
 When you get into the forum, at the top will be a drop-down box, “Show Topics”.
 Choose “All” to see all the posts in this, or any, forum.

 Make sure you read the “New to the boards?” topic in the forum before posting this will show you how discussions and topics are handled on the CP forums.

 If you are new to Curious Pastimes or LRP there is a Newbie Brief at the first event of the year and Renewal.
 If your first event is one of the other events, contact your faction referee and they will help you there.
 These briefings are friendly and informal and are intended to help you enjoy your time with us and get the most out of an event.
 Please bear in mind, everyone was new to LRP at one point or another, and so the vast majority of people will be happy to help you.
-If you have something you want to know, either in-character or out-of-character, just find someone and ask.
-If they don’t know, or are too busy, they will more than likely put you on to someone who can help.
+If you have something you want to know, in character or out of character, just find someone and ask.
+If they don’t know, or are too busy, they will more than likely put you on to someone who can help!

 FOIP = Find Out In Play.